 When it comes to animal feeding programs, the industry talks about systems.
 First is the way it used to be until about 75 years ago, that is called the grazing system.
 That is where happy cows peacefully graze on pasture land or open range, eating grass with no integration of crop grains like corn.

 According to the Food and Agriculture Organization of the UN, about 9% of worldwide beef production is still done by the "grazing system".
-The Hearst Ranch in California is still in that 9% and the two Hearst links above will take you there.
+Tendergrass Farms in Floyd, Virginia is still in that 9% and the Tendergrass banner link below will take you there.
+As an aside, they are probably the only family farm now offering fully organic hot dogs.

 Next we have the "integrated livestock-crop farming system" where beef production is combined or integrated with growing crops.
 The animals are fed a combination of pasture grasses and crop residue, the stuff left in the field after the crop is harvested.